 Tom Hanks' character in Cast Away has trouble sleeping in a bed after living four years in a cave.
 He is shown staring at clean bottled water, fresh fruit and boiled crab legs, but it's not clear whether he's marvelling at their easy availability or at the strange juxtaposition of seeing the things he's been eating to the exclusion of all else sitting side by side with a cornucopia of other food.

-In the first Pirates of the Caribbean movie, the cursed pirates of the Black Pearl go on and on about what sensory experiences they've most missed during the curse, and therefore what they plan to glut on once they have their nerve endings back.
+In Pirates of the Caribbean: The Curse of the Black Pearl, the cursed pirates of the Black Pearl go on and on about what sensory experiences they've most missed during the curse, and therefore what they plan to glut on once they have their nerve endings back.
 Barbossa himself is almost obsessed with apples.

 Audrey's song, "Somewhere That's Green" in Little Shop of Horrors is basically about this, with her dreaming of living in a tract-house away from Skid-Row with "a fence of real chain-link" and a disposal in the sink.

 "No pleasure, no rapture, no exquisite sin greater... than central air."
 Azrael

 Discworld: Rincewind, after long and grueling privations and lots of running away, is teleported back to Ankh-Morpork, and is so overjoyed to be back that he eats four of Dibbler's sausages (inna bun).
 This act of suicidal happiness is almost one-upped a moment later when he is equally delighted to be beaten up by the Thieves' Guild.